The Palette Project - visual storytelling... by a visually impaired guy!

 I've also been losing my eyesight, a little bit at a time, since the age of thirteen, thanks to a degenerative retinal disease called proliferative vitreoretinopathy (PVR).
 It is, to say the least, a frightening process to watch your vision leave you, almost line by line on the eye chart, over the course of your life.

-But this documentary starts with the idea that the world is a big place, full of color and full of stories just waiting to be told.
+But this story - both the series and the accompanying documentary - starts with the idea that the world is a big place, full of color and full of stories just waiting to be told.
 The tools I use to tell those stories may be changing, but it doesn't change who I am or the passions that get me out of bed every morning.
 I may be losing my sight, but I'm not going to stop seeing the world.

 Dream big. do bigger